4 Methods to Backup iPhone Contacts with or without iTunes

 - Then iTunes will backup all data on your phone.

 Note that this method does not offer you selective backup.
 It backs up the entire content of the phone and not only your contact.
-If you want selective backup and also to access the contact in the correct file format, dr.fone is evidently the best option for you.
+If you want selective backup and also to access the contact in the correct file format, Dr.Fone is the best option for you.

 Selective backup is a means of backing up only the contacts you need even when you have a list of contacts.
-This is the backup method used in dr.fone - Backup & Restore (iOS) and if you have been looking for an opportunity to discard some irrelevant contacts, here is it. dr.fone’s software has saved a lot of people from losing their contacts when they encounter a problem where their iPhones are formatted or when they lose their phone.
+This is the backup method used in Dr.Fone - Phone Backup (iOS) and if you have been looking for an opportunity to discard some irrelevant contacts, here is it.
+Dr.Fone’s software has saved a lot of people from losing their contacts when they encounter a problem where their iPhones are formatted or when they lose their phones.

 Selectively backup your iPhone contacts in 3 minutes!

-- Allow to preview and selectively export contacts from iPhone to your computer.
+- Allow previewing and selectively export contacts from iPhone to your computer.

 - Works for all iOS devices.
-Compatible with the latest iOS 12.
+Compatible with the latest iOS version.

-- Install dr.fone on your computer and connect your iPhone to the computer.
+1. Install Dr.Fone on your computer and connect your iPhone to the computer.

-- This stage allows you to initiate the actual contact backup.
+3. This stage allows you to initiate the actual contact backup.
 Select Contacts among all supported file types and hit "Backup" and voila!
 The backup is done for you.
-Note, you can also backup iMessages, Facebook Messages, photos, messages etc.
+Note, you can also backup iMessages, Facebook Messages, photos, messages, etc.

-- Congratulations!
-You have finally backed up your iPhone contacts but you need to save them in your PC. dr.fone provides opportunity for you to save in .html, .vcard or .csv formats.
+4. Congratulations!
+You have finally backed up your iPhone contacts but you need to save them on your PC.
+Dr.Fone provides opportunity for you to save in .html, .vcard or .csv formats.

-- Simply click "Export to PC" and save in the format of your choice.
+5. Simply click "Export to PC" and save it in the format of your choice.
 The advantage of using this method is that it is generally easier, faster to backup and retrieve as well as very reliable.

-Backing up iPhone contact with iCloud allows you to do everything on your iPhone.
+Backing up iPhone contacts with iCloud allows you to do everything on your iPhone.
 But it takes a lot of time to complete the backup and you cannot access the backed up contact.

 Here are steps to backup iPhone contacts with iCloud.